MicrosoftDocs/memdocs/autopilot/add-devices.md

 The hardware hash for an existing device is available through Windows Management Instrumentation (WMI).
 The PowerShell script [Get-WindowsAutopilotInfo.ps1](https://www.powershellgallery.com/packages/Get-WindowsAutopilotInfo) can be used to get a device's hardware hash and serial number.
 The serial number is useful for quickly seeing which device the hardware hash belongs to.

-To use the `Get-WindowsAutopilotInfo.ps1` script, it needs to be downloaded and then run on a device use either of the following methods:
+To use the `Get-WindowsAutopilotInfo.ps1` script, it needs to be downloaded and then run on a device using either of the following methods:

 - [Save the hardware hash locally on a devices as a CSV file](#save-the-hardware-hash-locally-on-a-device-as-a-csv-file) - the `Get-WindowsAutopilotInfo.ps1` script saves the hardware hash locally on the device as a CSV file.
 This method is normally used on devices that already underwent Windows Setup and OOBE.